Data Structures for Muggles

 This is an picture of a binary tree.

-- Let be the number of nodes in a FULL binary tree
+- Let be the number of nodes in a perfect binary tree

 - Parent node of is node